-- Bring outdoor items (i.e. lawn furniture, trash cans, tools, signs, etc.) inside the house or tie them down securely.
+- Bring outdoor items (i.e. lawn furniture, trash cans, tools, signs, etc.) inside the house or tie/anchor them securely.

-If you’re caught in the house by suddenly rising waters, move to the second floor and, if necessart, to the roof.
+If you’re caught in the house by suddenly rising waters, move to the second floor and, if necessary, to the roof.

 If it is safe to evacuate by car, you should consider the following:

 - Stock the car with nonperishable foods, a plastic container of water, blankets, first aid kit, flashlights, dry clothing and any special medication needed by your family.